 Once students know the letter sounds, blending is the skills of combining them together, or blending them, to make a complete word.
 For example, when blending the word ‘cat’, a student will first sound out each letter c-a-t.
 They will then slowly join each letter sound together, reading the letters one after another, often by saying them out loud until they recognise the sound of the complete word.
 Blending is an essential skill when encountering unfamiliar words.

 I have found that CVC words flashcards are a key tool in teaching blending skills.
-There are so many fun activities that students love to make learning this skills fun.
+Using flashcards to create fun games and activities for students makes learning this skill fun and memorable.
 Here are my top 6 easy to play CVC word games using flashcards.

 This can be played in groups of around 2-5 students.
 Print out or create 2 sets of the flashcards and lay them face down on a desk.
 Students take turns to turn over 2 cards.
 The aim is to find a matching pair, so they must not only apply their blending skills, but also their memory skills.
 If a student finds a matching pair they can keep the set of cards.
 It is important to pay attention when the other players are taking their turn and remember where the cards are!
 The winner is the player who has the most matching sets at the end.
 This could also be played with a single set of cards, but the criteria for matching CVC words could be matching initial letter, matching end letter or rhyming words.